 Is Japan friendly to foreigners?

 Superficially, Japanese people are very friendly to foreigners, especially in the context of hospitality or omotenashi.
 On the other hand, many policies of the Japanese government are unfair or even hostile toward foreigners.
-During Covid-19, for example, Japan was the only country to lock out foreign permanent residents, and to subject them to dramatically different standards than Japanese citizens when they finally were let back in.
-As of May 2021, almost all gaijin remain banned.
+During covid-19, for example, Japan was the only country to lock out foreign permanent residents, and to subject them to dramatically different standards than Japanese citizens when they finally were let back in.
+As of August 2022, virtually all nonresident gaijin remain banned.

 Is it difficult to immigrate to Japan?

 Prior to the second premiership of Shinzo Abe, Japan was one of the impenetrable countries in the world for foreigners seeking employment, apart from English teachers.
 These days it’s not as difficult to immigration to Japan, or at least it wasn’t before covid-19.
 To be sure, many foreigners who sought to start careers (and, subsequently, families) in Japan are reconsidering due to unfair treatment during the pandemic; many prospective international students and expats are thinking twice.

 Is it hard to live in Japan as a foreigner?